Luchador/GUD/tools/geditor/docs/FACE_DECALS.md

 wall/floor in Primary and put its decal in Secondary using the Layer control.
 This setting does not move faces between layers or reorder their draw calls.
 Overlapping decals in the same layer retain their authored order.

+The editable preview follows each room layer's display-list draw groups, just like ROM export.
+Newly bridged or otherwise appended wall triangles therefore draw before decals in later groups, even before saving/reloading the level.
+This does not change face IDs, geometry, materials, or the saved draw order.

 Transparency is independent: a decal can be Opaque, Cutout, or Translucent.
 Changing transparency, including returning to Auto, retains the Decal choice.